ctfdavis/ctfdavis/README.md

 Hi there, welcome to my github page.
-- Lately I am doing work with the MEAN stack.
+- Lately I am working with the MEAN stack and Golang.
-- Check out my web development blog (old): https://dcufo.com.
+- Check out my web development blog: https://ngnodes.com
-- (new): www.ngnodes.com

 <!---
 ctfdavis/ctfdavis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.